kyaiooiayk/Python-project-template/README.md

-# Template for your Python project
+# 🐍📝Template for your Python project🐍📝
 - This repo is a template with explanation.
 - The real tamplate which can be copy is located under the `template` folder.
 ***